microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-apps-mobileappassignment.md

 ---
 title: "mobileAppAssignment resource type"
-description: "A class containing the properties used for Group Assignment of a Mobile App."
+description: "A class containing the properties used for Group Assignment of a Mobile App."author: "tfitzmac"
 ---

 # mobileAppAssignment resource type